 - Cloud Competency: The final phase is where true cloud governance maturity comes in.
 Management is now automated, responsive, and agile across hybrid cloud endpoints.
 Developers are part of the framework and cloud governance is embedded into CI/CD processes.

-Morpheus Data is a full hybrid cloud application orchestration platform, with robust features to apply to private clouds like VMware and Nutanix, public clouds like AWS, Azure, and Google, plus extends cloud governance to tools like ServiceNow, Ansible, and Terraform.
+Morpheus Data is a full hybrid cloud application orchestration platform, with robust features to apply to and build private clouds like VMware and Nutanix, public clouds like AWS, Azure, and Google, plus extends cloud governance to tools like ServiceNow, Ansible, and Terraform.
 It also can span application platforms so cloud governance is consistent across bare metal, virtualized, containerized apps, and public cloud PaaS services.
 This market is noisy and there are many ways to skin the proverbial cat; here are some additional considerations as you compare cloud tooling options.